Richard-Quayson/Ashesi_Social_Network/README.md

 ## Program Overview:
 For an overview on the project, check the file task_instructions.pdf the main tree.
+Find the Figma design for the Flutter [here.]()

 ## Future updates:
 Future updates will:
 - [ ] Deploy flutter application.
 - [ ] Improve validation of student's information.
 - [ ] Integrate filter system for user and post with search bar created in the flutter project.
-- [ ] Provide endpoints and corresponding dart files for tracking read and unread posts by users [🙂].
+- [ ] Provide endpoints and corresponding dart files for tracking read and unread posts by users 🙂.
 - [ ] Improve runtime filter for retrieving user and post information.